VUB-HYDR/REVUB/README.md

 This script initialises the data needed for a simulation to run.

-The script is controlled by a "master file" in Excel (*parameters_simulation.xlsx*) where the user controls overall modelling parameters, and reads in several Excel files with tabulated time series and other data (*data_xxx.xlsx*).
+The script is controlled by a "control file" in Excel (*control_file.xlsx*) where the user controls overall modelling parameters, and reads in several Excel files with tabulated time series and other data (*data_xxx.xlsx*).

 In the training dataset, the user learns how to work with these files.